Multifocal high-grade glioma radiotherapy safety and efficacy

 Gittleman H, Lim D, Kattan MW, Chakravarti A, Gilbert MR, Lassman AB, et al. An independently validated nomogram for individualized estimation of survival among patients with newly diagnosed glioblastoma: NRG Oncology RTOG 0525 and 0825.
 Neuro Oncol.
 2017;19:669–77.

 Kim N, Chang JS, Wee CW, Kim IA, Chang JH, Lee HS, et al. Validation and optimization of a web-based nomogram for predicting survival of patients with newly diagnosed glioblastoma.
 Strahlenther Onkol.
 2020;196:58–69.

 Mazurowski MA, Desjardins A, Malof JM.
 Imaging descriptors improve the predictive power of survival models for glioblastoma patients.
 Neuro Oncol.
 2013;15:1389–94.

 Peeken JC, Hesse J, Haller B, Kessel KA, Nüsslin F, Combs SE.
 Semantic imaging features predict disease progression and survival in glioblastoma multiforme patients.
 Strahlenther Onkol.
 2018;194:580–90.

 Kocher M, Ruge MI, Galldiks N, Lohmann P. Applications of radiomics and machine learning for radiotherapy of malignant brain tumors.
 Strahlenther Onkol.
 2020;196:856–67.

-Open Access funding provided by Projekt DEAL and the German Cancer Consortium (DKTK).
+Open Access funding enabled and organized by Projekt DEAL.
+Open Access funding provided by the German Cancer Consortium (DKTK).